 A self-taught artist from Papua New Guinea, Tebegetu is a painter and sculptor.
 While his paintings frequently explore the human form in action—on the streets of urban centers and in the smaller communities of his island home—his sculptures often address issues of consumption.
 As a member of The Roots: Creative Entrepeneurs collective, Tebegetu is engaged in community projects that combine sustainable design, leadership, and artistic sensibility.

 About Global Fellows

-The de Young Global Fellows program invites indigenous artists from around the world to activate the museum as a space where important cultural connections can be forged and historic collections can be enlivened through interactions with the public.
-The project brings art and technology together with indigenous knowledge to examine the relationship of our global community to our shared natural environment.
+The de Young Global Fellows program invites artists from around the world to activate the museum as a space for forging important cultural connections and enlivening the Museums' historic collections through interactions with the public.
+The project brings together art, technology, and indigenous knowledge to examine the relationship of our global community to our shared natural environment.

-Throughout their yearlong fellowships, the selected artists will share their process as they develop their work and educate local, national, and international audiences about the environmental issues facing Pacific Island communities.
-They will also utilize their artwork to protect and maintain the cultural heritage of their communities.
-For one month, in November, each artist will take up residence at the de Young to share their works and works-in-progress, promoting cross-cultural exchange and dialogue and engaging in biocultural education and expression.
+Throughout their yearlong fellowships, the selected artists will share their processes as they develop their work and educate audiences about the environmental issues facing their regions.
+Their artistic practices also will protect and maintain the cultural heritages of their communities.
+Each year, for one month, a Global Fellow will take up residence at the de Young to share works, both completed and in progress, and promote cross-cultural exchange and dialogue.

 - 2014: Melanesia | Leonard Tebegetu, Papua New Guinea

 - 2015: Northern Australia | artist to be announced